 It's a fact: autumn and its grey, rainy days have arrived on the streets of the capital without us having time to see them coming.
 But there's no question of letting it get us down.
-So, while some choose to pamper themselves with spas and massages, others opt for a gourmet solution that's just as uplifting: a Parisian restaurant that puts sunshine on your plate and cheers you up.
+So, while some will choose to pamper themselves with spas and massages, others will opt for a more gourmet solution that's just as uplifting: setting their sights on a Parisian table that puts sunshine on the plate and cheers up the heart.

-Such is the case with thePitanga restaurant , located a stone's throw from the Bourse de Commerce, in the Halles district : a festive Brazilian restaurant, with everything you need for a well-deserved shot of dopamine.
-Heading up the kitchens is a well-known figure on the Parisian gastronomic scene, Brazilian chef Alexandre Furtado, a veteran of Alain Ducasse's Dorchester restaurant in London, and the second half of a duo formed with Yoann Dinh, who is responsible for Bistro Paradis and the late Mina's on rue de Paradis.
+Such is the case with thePitanga restaurant , located a stone's throw from the Bourse de Commerce, in the Halles district : a festive Brazilian table, and everything you need for a well-deserved shot of dopamine.
+Heading up the kitchens is a well-known figure in Parisian gastronomy, Brazilian chef Alexandre Furtado, who has worked at Alain Ducasse's Dorchester restaurant in London, among others.
+He is the second half of a duo formed with Yoann Dinh, who is responsible for Bistro Paradis and the late Mina's, rue de Paradis.

 A genuine Brazilian tapas restaurant with a light, plant-based decor and a small terrace, Pitanga was destined to be a Franco-Brazilian table when it opened in 2020 - some would still use the now-discredited term 'fusion cuisine'.
 But it seems that the two partners have opted for a more straightforward style of cooking, with a menu that now focuses entirely on its South American origins, and changes every month.
 And so much the better!